boiler-dev/boiler/README.md

 When commands are run without arguments, it will run across all installed generators.

-For successive `generate` calls with arguments, boiler will regenerate with saved user input unless the `--new` flag is specified.
+For successive `generate` calls, boiler will regenerate with saved user input unless the `--new` flag is specified.

-For `generate` calls without any arguments, all generators will regenerate.

 ### Important files